Who can be tested?

 When are tests conducted?

 There are no real time limits for conducting doping controls, and they may also be scheduled in the early morning or at night.
 Where timing is concerned, a distinction is made between “in-competition” and “out-of-competition”.
-As a general rule, a test that takes place in the period from 12 hours prior to the competition until just after the competition has ended is considered as “in-competition”.
+A doping control is considered as “in competition” if it is carried out during the period from 23:59 on the day before a competition through the end of such competition and the sample collection process related to such competition.
 All other time periods are deemed to be “out-of-competition”.
 This is an important distinction, because more substances are prohibited during the “in-competition” period.

 Where are tests conducted?